skirkyn/dcw/README.md

  ` }`\
 `}`\
-  `connAttempts` - how many times a worker tries to connect to the controller (better to deploy the controller first) `connAttemptsTtsSec` - sec to sleep between unsuccesful connect attempts `batchSize` - how many items the worker will request from the controller `workersFactor` - parallel goroutines per 1 cpu `workersSemaphoreWeight` - kind of work cache.
+  `connAttempts` - how many times a worker tries to connect to the controller (better to deploy the controller first) `connAttemptsTtsSec` - sec to sleep between unsuccessful connect attempts `batchSize` - how many items the worker will request from the controller `workersFactor` - parallel goroutines per 1 cpu `workersSemaphoreWeight` - kind of work cache.
 Worker will request more work while it's still busy doing the previous batch.
 So 2 means that it will only request 1 more batch per each cpu * workersFactor.
 If 3 then it's cache 2 more butches per each goroutine.